About Us: Who are we?

 We hope you enjoy our site and look forward to sharing our journey with you.

 Born in Perth, Australia, but has spent a lot of her life yoyo-ing back and forth between Australia and the UK.
 She was brought up into a life of travel so it was natural for her to develop the desire for travel and adventure.
 She has a degree in Environmental Management and is slowly completing a Masters in International Business.
-Her background is in environmental conservation and tourism, though she is currently working as a yoga teacher in Bristol, UK.
+Her background is in environmental conservation and tourism.
+Although she is currently working as a yoga teacher in Bristol, UK and using this to raise money for Avon Wildlife Trust.